-The following unaudited pro forma financial information has been derived by the application of pro forma adjustments, which give effect to the Transactions, to the historical combined financial statements of the Group included elsewhere in this prospectus.
-The Transactions include the following related events:
+The following unaudited pro forma financial information has been derived by the application of pro forma adjustments, which give effect to the transactions, to the historical combined financial statements of the Group, which was acquired by PCA in the transactions, and of PCA, both of which are included elsewhere in this prospectus.
+The transactions include the following related events:

-- Borrowings under the senior credit facility; - The Lease Buy-out; - TPI's contribution of the containerboard and corrugated packaging products business to PCA in exchange for the TPI Equity Investment and cash; - Issuance of PCA common stock to PCA Holdings in exchange for cash; and - PCA's issuance of the outstanding notes and preferred stock in the offerings.
+- borrowings under the senior credit facility; - the Lease Buy-out; - TPI's contribution of the containerboard and corrugated packaging products business to PCA in exchange for TPI's equity investment and cash; - issuance of PCA common stock to PCA Holdings in exchange for cash; and - PCA's issuance of the outstanding notes and preferred stock in the offerings.

-The unaudited pro forma balance sheet gives effect to the Transactions as if the Transactions had occurred on March 31, 1999.
-The unaudited pro forma statements of income for the year ended December 31, 1998 and the three months ended March 31, 1999 give effect to the Transactions as if the Transactions had been consummated on January 1, 1998.
-The pro forma adjustments exclude the impacts, if any, on cash, debt and stockholders' equity resulting from (a) a post-closing adjustment based on working capital, (b) a sale of stock to PCA management and (c) the potential effect of interest rate hedges on the senior credit facility.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Market Risk and Risk Management Policies."
+The unaudited pro forma statements of income for the year ended December 31, 1998 and the six months ended June 30, 1999 give effect to the transactions as if the transactions had been consummated on January 1, 1998.
+The pro forma adjustments exclude the impacts, if any, resulting from:

+- (1) the sale of stock to PCA management in June 1999; and - (2) the potential effect of interest rate hedges on the senior credit facility.

+See "The Transactions" for more information about the sale of equity to PCA management.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Market Risk and Risk Management Policies" for more information about the interest rate hedges on the senior credit facility.
+No pro forma balance sheet information is presented because PCA's historical balance sheet as of June 30, 1999 includes the effect of the transactions.

-The unaudited pro forma financial information is for comparative purposes only and does not purport to represent what PCA's financial position or results of operations would actually have been had the Transactions in fact occurred on the assumed dates or to project PCA's financial position or results of operations for any future date or future period.
-The unaudited pro forma financial information should be read in conjunction with the Group's historical combined financial statements and related notes, "Management's Discussion and Analysis of Financial Condition and Results of Operations," and other financial information included elsewhere in this prospectus.
+The unaudited pro forma financial information is for comparative purposes only and does not purport to represent what PCA's results of operations would actually have been had the transactions in fact occurred on the assumed dates or to project PCA's results of operations for any future period.
+The unaudited pro forma financial information should be read in conjunction with the Group's historical combined financial statements and related notes, PCA's historical consolidated financial statements and related notes, "Management's Discussion and Analysis of Financial Condition and Results of Operations," and other financial information included elsewhere in this prospectus.

-The Transactions represented a series of related transactions that fall within the scope of EITF Issue No. 88-16 ("EITF 88-16"), BASIS IN LEVERAGED BUY-OUT TRANSACTIONS.
-However, in accordance with the guidance in EITF 88-16, because a change in control was deemed not to have occurred due to the existence of certain participating veto rights held by PCA directors designated by TPI, the Transactions are considered a recapitalization-restructuring for which a change in accounting basis is not appropriate.
+The transactions represented a series of related transactions that fall within the scope of EITF Issue No. 88-16, BASIS IN LEVERAGED BUY-OUT TRANSACTIONS.
+However, in accordance with the guidance in EITF 88-16, because a change in control was deemed not to have occurred due to the existence of certain participating veto rights held by PCA directors designated by TPI, the transactions are considered a recapitalization-restructuring for which a change in accounting basis is not appropriate.
 Accordingly, PCA has recorded the Group net assets contributed by TPI at their historical values.

-The pro forma and other adjustments, as described in the accompanying notes to the unaudited pro forma balance sheet and statement of income, are based on available information and certain assumptions that management believes are reasonable.
+The pro forma and other adjustments, as described in the accompanying notes to the unaudited statement of income, are based on available information and assumptions that management believes are reasonable.